K kepler-title

 I believe that through man’s sin, the “very good” creation was subjected to futility, decay, and above all, death (Genesis 1–3; Romans 5:12, 8:20–22).

-My church tradition is broadly evangelical, with an appreciation for, though by no means a slavish adherence to, the Reformed Protestant tradition.
-Just as Kepler’s approach to Classical Christian Education “strives to glean the best of Western liberal Education in every epoch,” so too my approach to the historic Christian faith seeks to honor the best insights of God’s people from every age and orthodox tradition of Church history.
-Thus my great appreciation for the Early Church Fathers and Medieval theologians does not prevent me from incorporating the best insights of, say, Baptist and Methodist teaching into my thinking and practice.
+My church tradition is broadly evangelical, with an appreciation for, and indebtedness to, the Protestant Reformation.
+That said, just as Kepler’s approach to Classical Christian Education “strives to glean the best of Western liberal education in every epoch,” so too my approach to the historic Christian faith seeks to honor the best insights of God’s people from every age and orthodox tradition of Church history.
+Thus, my admiration for the Early Church Fathers and Medieval theologians does not preclude my incorporating the best insights of modern Baptist and Methodist doctrine into my thinking and practice.

-I have had the privilege of co-leading, since 2022, a small home church that meets outside of Fort Worth, Texas.
-From this gathering was launched in 2023 the League of Believers, an online ministry dedicated to repentance and renewal in the American Church.
-For more on this ministry, for which I serve as writer, editor, and moderator, please visit our website (https://garrettpleague.substack.com/about).
+I have had the privilege of serving, since 2022, a small group of believers that meets as a home church near Fort Worth, Texas.
+From this gathering was launched in 2023 the League of Believers, an online writing ministry addressing the most pressing issues impacting the American Church and its public witness today.
+For more on this ministry, for which I serve as writer, editor, and moderator, please visit our website (garrettpleague.substack.com) and subscribe to our free newsletter.

 Show Less